Home from hospital: how to stay healthy

 When you leave hospital, you might find yourself focusing a lot on the condition that sent you to hospital in the first place.
 You’ve probably been talking to specialists who are focusing on it too.
 But it’s especially important to take care of any other health issues you have as well.

 In fact, when people end up back in hospital in the month after leaving, it is often due to a different health condition that was ‘neglected’.
-Make sure you know the warning signs and red flags for any long term conditions you have.
+Make sure you know the warning signs and red flags for any long term conditions you have and continue to take your usual medications unless your doctor has told you to stop.
+If in doubt, ask them before you leave hospital.

 2. Prevent falls